fnordoglargh/metametalmapper/README.md

 * Generates lists for bands to crawl based on countries, regions or the entire database.
     It also accepts handcrafted files with bands of your choice.
-* Extracts information on bands, their band members and releases from MA.
+* Extracts information on bands, their band members and releases from M-A.
 * Saves ~~everything~~ a lot of the retrieved data into a Neo4j database for further analysis.
     The desktop version of Neo4j brings a graphical browsers to examine smaller networks around 1000 nodes.